TechAtNYU/ship/README.md

 #Collections

-All categories' layouts should be interchangeable with any other category; the irrelevant metadata will just not render.
-This is important in the case of "Featured"-- you can drop in any project from any other bucket.
+All project layouts should be interchangeable with any other category.
+The irrelevant metadata will not render.
+This is important: in the case of "Featured", you can drop in any project from any other bucket.
 (May need to add "bucket" to YML)

 Of the collections, we will have: